Are you trying to sell me something?

 email advertisers or other parties," when in fact Cision shares information with anyone

-appears to be doing many of the same things as Cision and Vocus, including scraping addresses from Web pages and putting them on distribution lists
+appears to be doing many of the same things as Cision, including scraping addresses from Web pages and putting them on distribution lists

 without asking permission, but Meltwater hasn't yet been willing to talk to me about their methodology or their policies.
 Meltwater appears to be